 - Staphylococcus epidermidis – Zone of inhibition >16 mm or larger

 Quality control should be performed per lot/shipment date with known organisms.

 - Positive control (resistant) = Staphylococcus saprophyticus (ATCC® 15305)

 - Negative control (sensitive) = Staphylococcus epidermidis (ATCC® 12228)

-The novobiocin disk is not helpful and can give misleading results if it is performed on isolates other that those from urinary specimens.
+The novobiocin disk is not helpful and can give misleading results if it is performed on isolates other than those from urinary specimens.
 Occasional human isolates that are not S. saprophyticus, S. cohnii subsp., or S. xylosis may also be resistant to novobiocin.